 Likewise, constipation, which is a typical concern during pregnancy, too, is a result of the relaxation of the muscles caused by the pregnancy hormones, which consequently, decreases the movement of food along the digestive tract.

-Gas discomforts and constipation frequently happen as abdominal cramps with a sharp, stabbing pain.
+Gas pains and constipation frequently happen as abdominal cramps with a sharp, stabbing pain.

 In spite of the fact that the early pregnancy cramps such as the 6 weeks pregnant cramps and the 6 weeks pregnant cramps are typical in most cases, they could likewise be indicative of an impending miscarriage.
 If you miscarry by gestational week 4, you might experience mild cramping.
 However, the 6 weeks pregnant cramps and the 6 weeks pregnant cramps due to miscarriage are severe and painful.